-The two main ways in which the students at the RISS are actively represented are the Student Council and the House System.
-The Community and Service Learning Coordinator is in charge of their functioning and organisation in the school.
+The two main ways in which the students at RISS are actively represented are the Student Council and the House System.
+The Community and House Coordinator is in charge of their functioning and organisation in the school.

 The Student Council